World Bank’s influence over Asia’s nat cat cover growsFebruary 12 2020 by Yvonne Lau

-The World Bank’s ‘capital at risk’ notes programme facilitates these bond issuances, which transfers risk from developing economies to capital markets.
+The World Bank’s ‘capital at risk’ notes programme facilitates these bond issuances transfers risk from developing economies to capital markets.
 Major reinsurers again played a role in acting as joint structuring agents – Swiss Re and Munich Re both took on these roles.

 Source: The World Bank

-The South East Asian Disaster Risk Insurance Facility (Seadrif), an Asean3+ initiative, also works in partnership with the World Bank.
+The South East Asian Disaster Risk Insurance Facility (Seadrif), an Asean3+ initiative, is another innovative measure working in partnership with the World Bank.

 Eck explains: “[It] connects a pan-Asean risk pool to insurance, [which is] a huge positive step forward in helping this diverse region enhance its resilience.
 For instance, Swiss Re is supporting the implementation of Seadrif in the development of solutions… with risk expertise, catastrophe risk modelling and innovation.”

 Other World Bank initiatives also allow smaller entities like individuals and households to access disaster financing through index-based insurance and catastrophe risk transfer – projects related to the bank’s Global Index Insurance Facility (GIIF) and International Finance Corporation (IFC) allow for this.

 The role of the World Bank in the region is only likely to grow.